greenrobotllc/bio-neighbor/README.md

    python backend/main.py setup --max-molecules 10000
    ```
    This will:
-   - Download molecules from ChEMBL (may take 10-30 minutes)
+   - **Automatically download from ZINC database** (recommended - no API limits)
+   - Falls back to PubChem, ChEMBL, or sample data if needed
-   - Compute molecular fingerprints
+   - Compute molecular fingerprints using RDKit
    - Build the FAISS similarity search index

+   **Note:** For 10,000+ molecules, ZINC database is recommended.
+If automatic download fails, see [DOWNLOAD_DATA.md](DOWNLOAD_DATA.md) for manual download instructions.

 5. **Test the backend (optional):**
    ```bash